-- → Review and approval of the Group's full year results and preliminary announcement of final results - → Review and approval of the Group's half-year results, interim dividend, trading statements Half-Year Roadshow investor feedback - → Approval of capital expenditure and conducting post-implementation reviews of capital expenditure projects - → Approval of the dividend policy and recommendation of the 2019 interim dividend and the final dividend - → Consider whether the Annual Report and Accounts are fair, balanced and understandable - → Approval of the 2020 budget - → Approval of the Group's tax strategy - → Consider reports from the Chief Executive Officer and the Chief Financial Officer at each Board meeting - Review reports from the Chairs of the Audit, Nomination and Remuneration Committees.
+- \rightarrow Review and approval of the Group's full year results and preliminary announcement of final results - \rightarrow Review and approval of the Group's half-year results, interim dividend, trading statements Half-Year Roadshow investor feedback - \rightarrow Approval of capital expenditure and conducting post-implementation reviews of capital expenditure projects - \rightarrow Approval of the dividend policy and recommendation of the 2019 interim dividend and the final dividend - \rightarrow Consider whether the Annual Report and Accounts are fair, balanced and understandable - \rightarrow Approval of the 2020 budget - \rightarrow Approval of the Group's tax strategy - \rightarrow Consider reports from the Chief Executive Officer and the Chief Financial Officer at each Board meeting - Review reports from the Chairs of the Audit, Nomination and Remuneration Committees.

-Board 1 Audit : Remuner ation Nomina tion
+Board l Audit Remunera ation Nominat ion

 Director Eligible to Attend Attended

 Douglas Caster 8 8 4 4 4 4

 Pete Raby 8 8

-Peter Turner 8 8
+Peter Turner 8 8 -

 Jane Aikman 8 8 4 4 4 4 4 4

-Helen Bunch 8 71 4 4 4 4 4 4
+Helen Bunch 8 7' 4 4 4 4 4 4

 Laurence Mulliez 8 8 4 4 4 4 4 4

 Clement Woon 2 6 6 3 3 3 3 2 2

-- Due to a long standing commitment, Helen Bunch was unable to attend the September 2019 Board meeting.
-Ms Bunch spoke with the Chairman in advance of the meeting and shared any comments/concerns she had on the topics being discussed. - 2.
-Clement Woon was appointed on 10 May 2019 immediately after the Company's AGM.
+Due to a long standing commitment, Helen Bunch was unable to attend the September 2019 Board meeting.
+Ms Bunch spoke with the Chairman in advance of the meeting and shared any comments/concerns she had on the topics being discussed.